mandelbro/devcontext_local/README.md

 The server operates with a database instance dedicated to a single project, eliminating cross-project complexity and ensuring performance with minimal resource requirements.
 DevContext builds a comprehensive understanding of your codebase - from repository structure down to individual functions - while continuously learning from and adapting to your development patterns.

+**The BEST way** to use this MCP server is to follow the guide below on implementing the provided Cursor Rules system which in turn gives you:

+- **Completely autonomous context management**
+- Autonomous **external documentation context and use**
+- Complete **task management** workflow integration

 ### Core Technologies

 - **Node.js**: Runtime environment (Node.js 18+)